tonycamp/gradient-grid-random-iteration-coder/README.md

 and the time to compress its like 1000x faster on webp. it still needs a bit of encoding in the pipeline of webp not jpg to see good results. do check sources and also try the tgatemp2015 cuae it still produces good image results o tga 0 1 0 parameters

+ON the Quality test .7z i used a 75 quality jpg turned into tga and to webp quality 60 the temp file i got with quality 70 and the jpg got 2Mb the webp 1Mb and the temp.lea compressed got just 890Kb it remains similar quality on a 3800x2500 px 24 bits no trasparent images all of them the size of a 70 quality temp.lea its less than webp 60 quality but webp 60 you get into 6 seconds and the temp.lea 70 you need 3600 seconds... over emma lea i mean you can use if you have time and small space for several photos. if its speed you need use webp.